 …And The Hits Just Keep Coming

 As is always the case, all good things must come to an end.
 By the turn of the 20th century, the vast majority of the great music box makers had gone out of business as an array of ingenious inventions paved the way for even more change in the world of music.
-In 1877, Thomas Edison invented his iconic phonograph (and in 1885, the gramophone of Alexander Graham Bell), that not only reproduced sound, but could also record it.
+In 1877, Thomas Edison invented his iconic phonograph (and in 1885, the gramophone of Alexander Graham Bell), which not only reproduced sound, but could also record it.
 Later in the 19th century, the pianola, or player piano, furthered automated music by engineering a piano with an automated mechanism that utilized perforated paper rolls to control the actions of the instrument.
-Building on that concept of paper rolls came the rise of the Orchestrions.
-Companies such as Arburo of Hoboken, Belgium, created these magnificent machines that essentially took the place of entire bands by playing actual, stand-alone musical instruments.
+Developing the concept of paper rolls came with the rise of the orchestrions.
+Companies such as Arburo of Hoboken, Belgium, created these magnificent music machines that essentially took the place of entire bands by playing actual, stand-alone musical instruments.
 They possessed powerful motors, pipes and vacuums that played everything from organs and drums to triangles and accordions.

-The final blows to the music box’s popularity came with the breakout of World War I in 1914 and the global impact of the Great Depression that lasted from 1929 through the late 1930s.
-Keeping in mind that the cost of even a basic model disk music box equated to approximately four-months’ salary for the average American worker, and it becomes clear why the once-robust industry deteriorated.
-From the Golden Age of the music box remains an incredible, albeit increasingly small number, of these fascinating mechanical relics.
-The finest examples that remain were well cared for and maintain their beautiful condition and unbelievable sound quality.
-Though the zenith of the music box may have passed, their brilliance lives on with every note they play.
-Click here to view our current collection of rare and important musical mechanisms.
+The final blow to the music box’s popularity came with the breakout of World War I in 1914 and the global impact of the Great Depression that lasted from 1929 through the late 1930s.
+Keeping in mind that the cost of even a basic model disk music box equated to approximately a four-months’ salary for the average American worker, it’s clear why the once robust industry deteriorated.